zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/custom.md

 that you can use to store artifacts on a local filesystem, in a MySQL database or in the metadata service installed with Kubeflow.
-However, if you need to use a different type of service as a backend for your ZenML Metadata Store, you can easily extend ZenML to provide your own custom Metadata Store implementation.
+However, if you need to use a different type of service as a backend for your ZenML Metadata Store, you can extend ZenML to provide your own custom Metadata Store implementation.

 {% hint style="warning" %}
 Before reading this chapter, make sure that you are familiar with the